isomerpages/pa-cdcne/_events/Upcoming Events/Tampines Arts for Charity.md

 Artist: Noc Vvyne Lim
 ![](/images/Events/Upcoming%20Events/Online%20Charity%20Art%20Sale/literally%20paintings%20ii%20%20lul%20450.JPG)

-*"Just because you cannot see something doesn't mean it isn't there.
-Between two beings which were invisible, the ability to see each other in the reflection of one another's invisibility was imaginable and even possible."*
+*"Just because you&nbsp;cannot&nbsp;see something&nbsp;doesn't&nbsp;mean it&nbsp;isn't&nbsp;there.
+Between two beings which&nbsp;were invisible, the ability to see each&nbsp;other in the reflection of one another's invisibility was&nbsp;imaginable and even possible."*

 *Shinji Ishii, Lulu, March Was Made of Yarn.